vasilvv/httpbis-alps/draft-vvv-httpbis-alps.md

 considers its settings private, it MUST NOT use the mechanism defined in this document.

-# IANA Considerations
+# IANA Considerations {#iana}

+IANA will add an "Allowed in ALPS" column to the "HTTP/2 Frame Type" registry
+{{RFC7540}}, with a value set to "Yes" for SETTINGS (0x4), and to "No" for all other previously defined settings.

-IANA will add an "Allowed in ALPS" column to the "HTTP/2 Frames" section of the "Hypertext Transfer Protocol version 2 (HTTP/2) Parameters" registry, with a value set to "Yes" for SETTINGS (0x4), and to "No" for all other previously defined settings.
+IANA will add an "Allowed in ALPS" column to the "HTTP/3 Frame Type" registry
+{{HTTP3}}, with a value set to "Yes" for SETTINGS (0x4), and to "No" for all other previously defined settings.

-TODO: Add HTTP/3 once IANA has an HTTP/3 registry.

 --- back